microsoft/sca-fuzzer/README.md

 Revizor is a security-oriented fuzzer for detecting information leaks in CPUs, such as [Spectre and Meltdown](https://meltdownattack.com/).
 It tests CPUs against [Leakage Contracts](https://arxiv.org/abs/2006.03841) and searches for unexpected leaks.

-For more details, see our [Paper](https://dl.acm.org/doi/10.1145/3503222.3507729) (open access [here](https://arxiv.org/abs/2105.06872)), and the [follow-up paper](https://arxiv.org/pdf/2301.07642.pdf).
+For more details, see our [Paper](https://dl.acm.org/doi/10.1145/3503222.3507729) (open access [here](https://arxiv.org/abs/2105.06872)), and the follow-up papers ([1](https://arxiv.org/pdf/2301.07642.pdf), [2](https://www.usenix.org/conference/usenixsecurity23/presentation/hofmann)).

 ## Installation

 **Warning**:
-Keep in mind that the Revizor runs randomly-generated code in kernel space.
+Revizor runs randomly-generated code in kernel space.
-As you can imagine, things could go wrong.
+This means that a misconfiguration (or a bug) can crash the system and potentially lead to data loss.
-Make sure you're not running Revizor on an important machine.
+Make sure you're not running Revizor on a production machine, and that you have a backup of your data.

-### 1. Check Requirements
+### 1. Requirements

 * Architecture: Revizor supports Intel and AMD x86-64 CPUs.
-We also have experimental support for ARM CPUs (see `arm-port` branch) but it is at very early stages, use it on your own peril.
+We have experimental support for ARM CPUs (see `arm-port` branch) but it is at very early stages, so use it on your own peril.

 * No virtualization: You will need a bare-metal OS installation.
-Testing from inside a VM is not (yet) supported.
+Testing from inside a VM is not supported.

 * OS: The target machine has to be running Linux v4.15 or later.

-### 2. Install Revizor Python Package
+### 2. Python Package

 The preferred installation method is using `pip` within a virtual environment.
-The environment must be running Python 3.9 or later.
+The python version must be 3.9 or later.

 ```bash
 sudo apt install python3.9 python3.9-venv